uehaj/buffalo-wifirouter-control/README.md

 This script change or monitor [Security]-[IP Filter] setting of Buffalo series WiFi router through command line script.

-You can control your devices network access of devices, e.g. PC, smartphone, smart speakers, Game devices like Nintendo switch, or any devices connect to internet throught Buffalo WiFi router.
+You can control your devices, e.g. PC, smartphone, smart speakers, Game devices like Nintendo switch, or any devices connect to the internet throught your Buffalo WiFi router.

 One equirement for the devices to be controled is, those devices's IP Addresses are be fixed because IP-Filter rules of Buffalo settions distinguishes devices with its IP addresses.